InternLay-HG/Team_Titans/README.md

 TO CLICK A BUTTON PLEASE CLICK ON THE TEXT AT THE CENTER.

+RENDER  WILL TAKE SOME TIME WHILE LOADING THE PAGES SO HAVE PATIENT AND IN THE LANDING PAGE THERE IS A VIDEO ,LET IT LOAD.

 ## Features

 - **Restaurant Listings :** Browse restaurants offering surplus food for donation.